remap/fssi2019-aws/touch/README.md

 3. Configure TouchDesigner project to import "sys-paths.txt":

-Drop from the "touch" folder, drag-and-drop `_sys_paths.tox` to the root ("/") of your TouchDesigner project.
+From the "touch" folder, drag-and-drop `_sys_paths.tox` to the root ("/") of your TouchDesigner project.

 > To navigate to the root of the project, click on "/" in the address bar in TouchDesigner.